gltechwriting/portfolio/how-to-guide.md

 To register:

 1. Go to [www.myproduct.com](link).
-1. Select "Sign Up" in the top-right of the page to be directed to the registration portal.
+1. Select **Sign Up** in the top-right of the page to be directed to the registration portal.
 1. Follow the steps and await the confirmation email.
 1. Click 'Confirm' in the confirmation email to complete the registration process.
 1. Access MyProduct and login with your registration details.